oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/in-database-machine-learning/README.md

 ## Conclusion

 We hope that you will find the architecture document to be a helpful guide for any data platform which includes a data science aspects with an Oracle Machine Learning project.
 We encourage everyone to provide feedback so that we can further improve our assets.

+### Useful Links
+This workload uses OCI services that are part of the Oracle Data platform and it can be further augmented with additional services and capabilities that are described on the [Data platform - data lakehouse reference architecture](https://docs.oracle.com/en/solutions/data-platform-lakehouse/index.html#GUID-A328ACEF-30B8-4595-B86F-F27B512744DF).

+# License

+Copyright (c) 2023 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](LICENSE.txt) for more details.